geoadmin/doc-tech/docs/identify-features.md

 ### layerDefs syntax

-To list the available attributes together with their types and examples values, use the layer [attribute service](/docs/get-layer-attributes).
+To list the available attributes together with their types and examples values, use the [layer attribute endpoint](/docs/get-layer-attributes).

 Define the `layerDefs` parameter in JSON format like `{"<layername>":"<filter_expression>"}`.